 The School & Allergies Seven

-1. Every allergic child needs a Food Allergy & Anaphylaxis Action Plan.
+1. Every allergic child needs a Food Allergy Anaphylaxis Plan.

-If you haven’t submitted one yet to the school, do make it a priority.
+If you haven’t got one yet, do make it a priority.
 A doctor will fill out and sign this important tool that details your child’s allergies, sets out the symptoms of anaphylaxis, and reminds school staff members of when to give epinephrine and the emergency steps to follow promptly in case of your child has an allergic reaction.
-You’ll also sign it to provide medication authorization.

 2. Know and act on your allergic student’s rights to accommodations.